-- The cloud operations team will define operational monitoring tooling and automated remediation tooling.
-The cloud governance team will support those discovery processes.
-In this use case, the cloud operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.
+- In this use case, the cloud operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.

-- Define and deploy an Azure Recovery Services vault for backup and recovery processes.
+- Define and deploy Azure Site Recovery vault for backup and recovery processes.

-- Create a Resource Manager template for creation of a vault in each subscription.
+- Create an Azure resource management template for creation of a vault in each subscription.

-- Once a mission-critical workload is identified, create an Azure Monitor Log Analytics workspace.
+- Once a mission-critical subscription is identified, a Log Analytics workspace can be created.

-- Audit and enforce the use of approved network subnets and virtual networks for each network interface.
+- Audit and enforce use of approved network subnet and virtual network per network interface.

 - Audit and enforce the limitation of user-defined routing tables.

-- Audit and enforce deployment of Azure Monitor agents for all virtual machines.
+- Audit and enforce the deployment of Log Analytics agents for Windows and Linux virtual machines.

-- Add the firewall and Azure Recovery Services vault templates to the blueprint.
+- Add the new Azure policies to the blueprint.

-- Publish the blueprint to any management group that will host mission-critical applications.
+- Apply the blueprint to any subscription that is expected to host a mission-critical application.

-These additional processes and changes to the governance MVP help remediate many of the risks associated with resource governance.
-Together they add recovery, sizing, and monitoring controls that empower cloud-aware operations.
+Adding these processes and changes to the governance MVP helps remediate many of the risks associated with resource governance.
+Together, they add the recovery, sizing, and monitoring controls necessary to empower cloud-aware operations.

-As cloud adoption continues and delivers additional business value, risks and cloud governance needs will also change.
-For the fictional company in this guide, the next trigger is when the scale of deployment exceeds 100 assets to the cloud or monthly spending exceeds $1,000 per month.
+As cloud adoption grows and delivers additional business value, the risks and cloud governance needs will also change.
+For the fictional company in this guide, the next trigger is when the scale of deployment exceeds 1,000 assets to the cloud or monthly spending exceeds $10,000 USD per month.
 At this point, the cloud governance team adds cost management controls.